-Figure~\ref{fig:lade2013_surface} plots the surface of fold bifurcations for ranges of generalized parameters.
-Figure~\ref{fig:lade2013_params} shows the bifurcation diagrams of simulation models on paired-parameters.
-Two developments are identified in Ref. \cite{scheffer2018quantifying} that enable users to build a framework for understanding systemic resilience.
-The first one is establishing dynamical indicators of resilience, i.e., early warning indicators.
-The second is increasingly ubiquitous collection of the needed data on the dynamic time series for humans and livestock enabled by the rapid rise of technologies for automated recordings, especially wearable electronics.
-The authors also suggest that humans and the livestock that they consume may be seen as a complex network with strong impact on ecology.
-The dynamical indicators for this network may be estimated directly from the interactive dynamics of its nodes.
-Such approach may help tip social and animal dynamic models from a reductionism to a systemic paradigm.
+Figure~\ref{fig:lade2013_surface} plots the surfaces of fold bifurcations for ranges of generalized parameters.
+Figure~\ref{fig:lade2013_params} shows bifurcation diagrams produced using simulation models on paired parameters.
+Two developments identified in Ref. \cite{scheffer2018quantifying} enable users to build a framework for understanding systemic resilience.
+The first is the establishment of dynamic indicators of resilience, i.e., early warning indicators.
+The second is an increasingly ubiquitous collection of dynamic time series data for humans and livestock; collection of these data was made possible by the rapid rise in technologies for automated recording through wearable electronics.
+The authors also suggest that humans and the livestock they consume may be seen as a complex network that has a strong impact on ecology.
+The dynamic indicators for this network can be estimated directly from the interactive dynamics of its nodes.
+Such an approach may help advance social and animal dynamic models from reductionism to a systemic paradigm.

-Stability of planet ecology is directly impacted by the growing human population and its food eating habits.
-As pointed in Ref. \cite{kanervarole}, one of the threats is the increasing meat consumption, which requires high energy input compared to alternatives.
-Kanerva \cite{kanervarole} discusses how the societies can voluntarily lower meat consumption.
+The stability of our planet's ecology is directly impacted by the growing human population and the eating habits of that population.
+As pointed out in Ref. \cite{kanervarole}, one of the threats is increasing meat consumption, which requires high energy input compared to alternatives.
+Kanerva \cite{kanervarole} discusses how societies can voluntarily lower meat consumption.